 The top of the car park concrete is 2.8 metres from the ground, which is above our current fence height.
-Above this will be a 1.8 metre Danpalon (this appears to be spett incorrectly on the plans) translationable definition 1.2 metre chain link fence on top of the cladding.
+Above this will be a 1.8 metre Danpalon (this appears to be spelt incorrectly on the plans) transuceot cladeling and the plans of the cladding.

-As the concrete structure is taller than the fence (1.8 metres), this will directly block some light, especially in the months where the sup is low and not just on the single date in the letter from the Council.
+As the concrete structure is taller than the fence (1.8 metres), this will directly block some light, especially in the months where the sun is low and not just on the single date in the letter from the Council.